 - Students will not be awarded a Bachelor of Arts or a Bachelor of Science degree in a major or concentration comprehended in a prior Bachelor degree. - A graduate from King's who wishes to complete a second King's bachelor degree may do so.
-Students must: - a. fulfill all degree and major/concentration requirements of the new program and - b. complete the required number of credits for the program, reduced by 60 credits from the student's previous degree. - Graduates from Bachelor programs at other recognized institutions who wish to complete a second King's bachelor degree may do so.
-Students must: - a. fufill all degree and major/concentration requirements of the new program, and

-- complete a minimum of six credits in theology or philosophy or history at King's, and - c. complete the required number of credits for the program, reduced by 60 credits from the student's previous degree. - 4.
+Students must: - a. fulfill all degree and major/concentration requirements of the new program and - complete the required number of credits for the program, reduced by 60 credits from the student's previous degree. - Graduates from Bachelor programs at other recognized institutions who wish to complete a second bachelor degree at King's may do so.
+Students must: - a. fufill all degree and major/concentration requirements of the new program, and - complete a minimum of six credits in theology, philosophy or history at King's, and - c. complete the required number of credits for the program, reduced by a maximum of 60 credits from the student's previous degree.
+Transfer credit restrictions may apply, please see the Transfer credit section on page 21. - 4.
 After completing a King's degree, students may complete the course work for an additional concentration or major for their existing degrees and have this noted on their transcript.
-They will not, however, be granted another degree. - 5.
-Holders of a three-year degree from King's may return to complete a four year degree of the same kind and in the same subject provided that: - a. they meet all program requirements for the four year degree and major, and - b. they surrender their three-year degree upon completion of the four-year program.
-They will then be granted a four-year degree. - Holders of a three-year B.A. in Music may also receive the B.Mus. after completing an additional 72 credits - Holders of a King's three- or four-year B.A. in Music may return to complete a B.Mus provided that: - a. they meet all program requirements for the B.Mus. - b. they surrender their three- or four-year degree - King's Bachelor of Commerce degree is, for the purposes of this policy, considered to be the four year degree of the same kind and subject as B.A. in Business Administration.
+They will not, however, be granted another degree. - Holders of a three-year degree from King's may return to complete a four year degree of the same kind and in the same subject provided that: - a. they meet all program requirements for the four year degree and major, and - b. they surrender their three-year degree upon completion of the four-year program.
+They will then be granted a four-year degree. - Holders of a three-year B.A. in Music may also receive the B.Mus. after completing an additional 72 credits. - Holders of a King's three- or four-year B.A. in Music may return to complete a B.Mus provided that: - a. they meet all program requirements for the B Mus - b. they surrender their three- or four-year degree - King's Bachelor of Commerce degree is, for the purposes of this policy, considered to be the four year degree of the same kind and subject as 3-year B.A. with a concentration in Business Administration.